What is Market risk?

 How investors can manage Market risk

-- Keep an emergency fund of cash around representing three to six months’ of living expenses.
-This way, you’ll never be forced to sell your investments during a temporary market dip just because you need cash quickly.
+- Keep an emergency fund of cash around that can pay several months of living expenses.
+This way, you’ll never be forced to sell your investments during a temporary market dip just because you need cash.

 A final word